COMP3170/comp3170-lwjgl/README.md

       @Override
       public void draw(GLAutoDrawable arg0) {
           glClearColor(1.0f, 1.0f, 1.0f, 1.0f);
-          glClear(GL.GL_COLOR_BUFFER_BIT);
+          glClear(GL_COLOR_BUFFER_BIT);

 ### Resize

 * The method signature for resize has changed.
 * Resize is always called once when the window is first created

-**Note:** on Macs with retina display, the window size does not match the canvas size, so you should always implement a basic resize method.
+**Note:** on Macs with retina display, the window size does not match the canvas size, so you should always implement a basic resize method, even if the window isn't resizable.

 **Old:**